 Hello loves!
 Ok…Who loves to save money and time?
 Um – YES PLEASE!
 Here is a SUPER simple DIY (honestly it could not get any easier).
 AND it is SUPER budget friendly too!
+Let’s talk about how to make easy DIY rhinestone trim vases!

 So, here’s how it all started… I absolutely LOVE wedding bouquets.
 In fact, I find them to be quite fabulous!
 However, I find it so sad that many times they are carried for the ceremony, held in pictures and then cast aside during the reception.
 I love when I see the bouquets displayed after the ceremony – hello – can we say saving MORE money by having the bouquets double as reception decor??